Coventry Airport: Closure, sale and re-opening

 In May 2009, Coventry Airport was put up for sale.
 The owners outsourced security, and also air traffic control to Marshall Aerospace.
 On 1 December 2009, it was reported that a petition was made by HM Revenue & Customs in the High Court to wind up the company, to the concern of local businesses.
 A hearing was due to take place at London's Royal Courts of Justice on Wednesday, 9 December 2009.
 On 8 December 2009, the CAA closed the airport with immediate effect, issuing a Notice to Airmen announcing the withdrawing of its operating licence.
 All commercial flying and flight training was suspended, although the Warwickshire & Northamptonshire Air Ambulance continued to use the airport as a base.
 The airport re-opened as an unlicensed airfield the following week, without air traffic control, to private traffic.

 A Swiss firm announced its interest in acquiring the airport in early 2010, but did not conclude a bid.
 Sir Peter Rigby's Rigby Group took over ownership of Coventry Airport on 28 April, and it was fully re-opened in summer 2010.

 Cancelled second Papal visit

-As part of Pope Benedict XVI's planned visit to Britain in September 2010, it was announced that the centrepiece of the visit, the Beatification of Cardinal John Henry Newman, would take place on 19 September at the airport, following the success of the 1982 visit of Pope John Paul II.
+As part of Pope Benedict XVI's planned visit to Britain in September 2010, it was announced that the centrepiece of the visit, the beatification of Cardinal John Henry Newman, would take place on 19 September at the airport, following the success of the 1982 visit of Pope John Paul II.
 However, it was subsequently announced in June 2010 that the preferred venue had changed to the smaller Cofton Park, in Birmingham.

-Risk of closure
+Permanent closure

-In February 2021, a joint venture partnership between Coventry City Council and The Rigby Group proposed to build a gigafactory producing batteries for electric cars on the Coventry Airport site.
-The project would create around 4,000 jobs in the factory.
-If the project attracts an investor and government funding, the airport would close, and the gigafactory would be operational by 2025.
+In February 2021, a joint venture partnership between Coventry City Council and The Rigby Group proposed to build a gigafactory producing batteries for electric cars on the Coventry Airport site creating around 4,000 jobs.
+Planning permission was granted for the site in 2022, and following an additional funding package of £23million from the West Midlands Combined Authority, it was announced in December 2025 the project would go ahead.
+The airport permanently closed on 11 June 2026, with development on the site starting soon after.